sanhu88/Udacity-Bertelsmann-Scholarship-2019_Cloud-Track/Part3-infrastructure-as-code.md

 1. **Select** both `AWS Architecture 2017` & `AWS Architecture 2019` and then **Click** the `X` icon in the top right hand corner.

+## 20-5 : Diagramming AWS Accounts and Regions

+#### Cloud Container

+This represents your AWS account and all resources it can access.

+#### Region

+A local business may be entirely contained in a region.

+习题：

+If my diagram covers multiple AWS accounts, regions and subnets，

+Create multiple diagrams, with each diagram covering a logical container, such as subnet, VPC or Account.

+If you have too much going on inside a subnet, for example, you could create a Cloud Architecture diagram just for that one subnet and have a separate diagram that shows the VPC, AWS Account and/or region.

+Large diagrams become unreadable and difficult to print and present on the screen.
+It is best to have a "full scope" diagram that just shows accounts, regions or VPCs.
+Along with reduced-scope diagrams, it should show a specific subnet or VPC.